 Also created with the intention of spreading the word about political reform was the Manchester Guardian newspaper, which was set up in 1821, two years after the Peterloo Massacre.
 Manchester cotton merchant John Edward Taylor founded the newspaper.
 He had witnessed the Peterloo Massacre and government attempts to cover up the violence.

 Taylor wanted a newspaper that would truthfully report on the campaign for political reform.
 The newspaper became the Guardian in 1959 and is now read by around one million people a day.
-A copy of the front page is currently on display in the Textiles Gallery at the museum.
+A copy of the front page is now in the collections.

 Peterloo has an important legacy.
 It exposed the deeply rooted corruption of the government and started a long process of political change and democratisation of the vote in Britain.
 It cemented Manchester as a cradle for political protest, where an increasingly politicised working class found its voice, working conditions influenced socialist thinkers Friedrich Engels and Karl Marx, and the Pankhurst family led the fight for women’s suffrage.